iitmcvg/iitmcvg.github.io/_posts/2018-09-16-docker-intro.md

 Firstly, download a compatible version of docker from here:

 * For installation of Docker in Windows - https://download.docker.com/win/stable/DockerToolbox.exe
-* For installation of Docker in Linux(Ubuntu) - https://docs.docker.com/install/linux/docker-ce/ubuntu/
+* For installation of Docker in Linux(Ubuntu) - direct curl command available.
 * For installation of Docker in Mac -
 https://download.docker.com/mac/stable/Docker.dmg

 _Note: while installing dockertools for windows, check all options inclduing UEFI and Virtualisation_

+## Installation

+### Linux

+* Run `curl -fsSL get.docker.com | sh` to get the latest version of docker.

+* Open your terminal, run `docker --version` to output the version.

+### macOS

+* After you have installed docker, drag it to your applications folder.

+* Run the docker app, and open a new terminal.

+* Verify your docker version with `docker --version`.

-### Installation
+### Windows:

-* Before installation, additional software packages like Kitematic and Virtualbox can be unchecked.
+* Before installation, additional software packages like Kitematic and Virtualbox need to be marked, ensure you check all of them during the installer.
 * The installer adds Docker Toolbox to your Applications folder.
 * On your Desktop, find the Docker QuickStart Terminal icon.
 * Click the Docker QuickStart icon to launch a pre-configured Docker Toolbox terminal.
 * If the system displays a User Account Control prompt to allow VirtualBox to make changes to your computer.
 Choose Yes.
 * The terminal does several things to set up Docker Toolbox for you.
 When it is done, the terminal displays the $ prompt.
 * Make the terminal active by clicking your mouse next to the $ prompt.

-* The prompt is traditionally a $ dollar sign.
+* The prompt is traditionally a \$ dollar sign.
 You type commands into the command line which is the area after the prompt.
 Your cursor is indicated by a highlighted area or a | that appears in the command line.
 After typing a command, always press RETURN.

+## Docker Hello World

 * Type the **docker run hello-world** command and press RETURN.
 * The command does some work for you, if everything runs well, the command’s output looks like this: